Death of a Marriage and Being Happy After a Divorce

 Spread the love

 It had been raining all night and had only just let up.
-A fragrant wisp of steam curled up from my cup, tickling my nose in the most pleasant way.
-A good day to be alive, I thought, just before the old weight that is actually a new weight, came to settle heavily inside me.
+A fragrant wisp of steam curled up from my cup, tickling my nose most pleasantly.
+A good day to be alive, I thought, just before the old and new weight, came to settle heavily inside me.

 Well, it was a beautiful morning.
-And I could not take my eyes off that brilliant blotch of gold at knee-level.
+And I could not take my eyes off that brilliant blotch of gold at knee level.
 A roil of happiness was slowly uncurling inside me.
 I was being “in the moment,” as my father advised me to.
 Poor Dad.
-It’s rare that he is at a loss for words, my stout-hearted father.
+He is rarely at a loss for words, my stout-hearted father.
 Right now, though, he seemed to be floundering.
 As did Mom.
 “Why?” she kept asking.
-They didn’t think I can ever be divorced and happy.
+They didn’t think I could ever be divorced and happy.

 “It’s my marriage, and I’ll do as I want to,” I want to yell at them.
 But poor things.
 It may be my marriage and my impending divorce, but they had been dragged by the undertow, after all, and were trying to stay afloat as best they could.
 They were just worried for me, worried about how I would rebuild my life after divorce.
 And I got that.